The 4 Phases of Retirement And the Journey Back to Ourselves

 • choosing intentionally how you want to live

-What I Know Now
+What I See Now

-If You’re in This Place Right Now
+If You’re in This Space

 If something feels off, you’re not doing it wrong.